sirion/huePi/README.md

  * The scripts in the tools directory are bash scripts, it would be nice to use nodejs for all tasks
  * Navigation/Deep-Linking is currently not implemented
  * In order for the remote server to work the .huePi directory must be copied to the remote server and thus the bridge user name must be known to the web-application.
+ * Evaluate building a static node version for the pi and adding it to the project.